TRYLON is a 501(c)3 nonprofit specializing in repertory showings of classic, cutting-edge, foreign, and art-house films.

 BOARD OF DIRECTORS

-Adam Loomis, Barry Kryshka, Brandon Wells, Caitlyn Dibble, Mark Sherman, Michelle Baroody, Nicole Pamelia, Nikki Weispfenning, and Tom Letness.
+Adam Loomis, Barry Kryshka, Mark Sherman, Michelle Baroody, Nicole Pamelia, and Nikki Weispfenning.

 Adam Loomis, Ann Romine, Ben Manthe, Benjamin Savard, Caitlyn Dibble, Caty Rent, Celia Mattison, Cuyler Dinegan, Dagmar Haltwhistle, Dave Gomshay, David Berglund, Emma Youndtsmith, Geoffrey Stueven, George Hick, Greg Hunter, Ian Whitney, Jess Minnerath, Kathie Smith, Kelly Jackson, Kelly Krantz, Kim Mancini, L. Kling, Liz Stewart, Maria Gomez, Mark Sherman, Matt Levine, Michael Popham, Michelle Baroody, Nicole Pamelia, Olga Tchepikova, Patrick Vehling, Paul Miller, Phil Freshman, River Berens, Sabrina Crews, Sarah Preston, Shivaun Watchorn, Ted Harwood, Todd Melby, and Vanessa Kaczmarek.